waleedconan/Participatory-Assessment-Portfolio-Project-/README.md

 - **Excel** was used for data cleaning
 - **Power BI** was used for data preparation, analysis, and dashboard creation

-> ⚠️ Power BI dashboard is currently under development and will be added soon.

 ---